schadenfreude2030/iannwtf-project/README.md

 ## Evaluation

-In order to demonstrate the models performance, it did 250 steps.
+In order to demonstrate the models performance, it performs 250 steps.

 ![Alt Text](./media/performancePlot.png)